The Science Behind Neuroplasticity: How TMS Helps Rewire the Brain for Recovery

 At Neurotherapeutix, we help patients:

-• Clarify why coverage varies across clinics and technologies
+• Clarify why coverage can differ across clinics and treatment technologies

 Exploring next steps with confidence

-Insurance coverage is only one part of the decision-making process.
+Insurance coverage is only one part of the decision-making process when considering TMS therapy.

-For many patients, clearly understanding their options and feeling supported throughout the process are just as important.
+For many patients, clearly understanding their options and feeling supported throughout the process are just as important as reimbursement decisions.

 Is TMS therapy usually covered by insurance?